wasim-2023/CODSOFT_ML_01/README.md

 # CODSOFT_ML_01
-here is my first project for mu CODSOFT ML internship which is about genre movie classifier
+Here is my first project for my CODSOFT _ML internship which is about genre movie classifier